dorostanian/sushi/README.md

 # Introduction

-**Flow** is a simplistic flow design based on `TOML` config files offering also an UI (WIP) to make it easy to build complex flows of actions.
+**Sushi** is a simplistic flow design based on `TOML` config files offering also an UI (WIP) to make it easy to build complex flows of actions.
 Flow is highly extensible by allowing you to `register` new `Block`s.
 There comes also a library of commonly used actions.

 ## Similar Work and comparison
-Tinder's [State Machine Project](https://github.com/Tinder/StateMachine) is one of the interesting implementations for buliding state machines. (tbd)
+Tinder's [State Machine Project](https://github.com/Tinder/StateMachine) is one of the interesting implementations for building state machines. (tbd)

 # Motivation

-The idea of building **Flow** born in my mind while trying to build a software that contains lots of steps and conditions.
+The idea of building **Sushi** born in my mind while trying to build a software that contains lots of steps and conditions.
+In the beginning you start writing the definition of states and their conenctions but eventually it grows to an spaghetti, to overcome this issue I started The **Sushi** Project.
+Sushi helps us to write complicated flows in easy and expressive way.

 # How it works

-Flow is built on top of concept of `Block`s.
+Sushi is built on top of concept of `Block`s.
 Every unit is a block and we have three different kinds of blocks which enables you to build almost anything with a very explicit and simple data presentation.

 * `Action` blocks: These are the smallest units of actions that will be executed in the flow.